 Is it safe and convenience to travel in Siem Reap and Angkor Wat by free travel?
 Any suggestion for how to plan three days trip?

 I reckon your greatest threat is the not-so-humble mosquito! http://journals.worldnomads.com/safetyhub/country/37/Cambodia Look after your health.
-Phil read more »almost 5 years ago
+Phil read more »about 5 years ago